Introduction

 What Is HEARTBEAT.md?

-HEARTBEAT.md is a plain Markdown file stored in your OpenClaw memory directory.
+HEARTBEAT.md is a plain Markdown file stored at ~/.openclaw/workspace/HEARTBEAT.md.
 Its name isn't arbitrary — it is the literal heartbeat of your agent's autonomous operation.
-When OpenClaw's Heartbeat Engine fires on its configured schedule, the first thing the agent does is read this file and process each item as a task.
+When OpenClaw's Heartbeat Engine fires on its configured schedule (set via the every field in agents.defaults.heartbeat in your openclaw.json), the first thing the agent does is read this file and process each item as a task.
+If the file is empty (blank lines and headers only), OpenClaw skips the heartbeat run entirely to save API calls.

 The file uses standard Markdown checkbox syntax to represent tasks.
 Items marked with - [ ] are active tasks the agent should check and potentially act on.
 Items marked with - [x] are completed (typically used for one-time tasks that should only run once).
 Section headers organize related tasks into groups.
 Comments (lines starting with > or HTML comment syntax) provide context without becoming tasks.